 Outside before inside

-Horizontal strokes go from left to right, top to bottom.
+Horizontal strokes are generally written from left to right.

-Vertical strokes go from top to bottom, left to right.
+Vertical strokes are generally written from top to bottom.

-There are three distinct types of stroke endings used in writing kanji as shown below.
+There are three basic types of stroke endings commonly introduced in beginning kanji instruction:

 Textbook Font (Kyokashotai Font) (Learn to write in this style.)